SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Key-Path Expression
 ~~~~~~~~~~~~~~~~~~~

-A key-path string expression lets you
+A key-path expression lets you
 refer to a property in Objective-C,
 for use in key-value coding and key-value observing APIs.